Year-End and Tax Filing Resources

 -

-Reporting After the Quarter-End Deadline
+Reporting After the Year-End Deadline

-Reporting After the Quarter-End Deadline
+Reporting After the Year-End Deadline

-If any adjustments are needed after the quarter-end reporting deadline of March 31, 2025, please let your Service Representative know immediately.
+If any adjustments are needed after the quarter-end reporting deadline of Dec.
+31, 2025, please let your Service Representative know immediately.
 We can reprocess the tax returns, including employee Forms W-2 after the deadline; however, there will be an additional charge and a processing delay.

 -

-Third-Party Sick Pay
+Third-Pary Sick Pay

-Third-Party Sick Pay
+Third-Pary Sick Pay

 Third-party companies are required to furnish employers with a statement of any disability insurance benefits for sick pay paid to employees during the year.
 This is commonly referred to as third-party sick pay.
+The statement must show the following information about each employee who was paid sick pay by a third-party:

 Paychex Flex – Entering Third-Party Sick Pay